NBISweden/workshop-r/Exercises/Vectors.md

 # Introduction<a id="orgheadline4"></a>

-There are several different data structured that are commonly used in
+There are several different data structures that are commonly used in
 R. The different data structures can be seen as different ways to organise data.
-In this exercise we will focus on vectors that are the base data structure in R and will also get on overview of the key data types (modes) that are found in R. At the end of this exercise you should
+In this exercise we will focus on vectors, which are the base data structure in R, and will also get an overview of the key data types (modes) that are found in R. At the end of this exercise you should
 know: